 Last Updated on May 14, 2023

 The common garden weed creeping Charlie (also known as ground ivy and gill over the ground — has many overlooked medicinal and culinary uses.
-Though it can take a little effort to embrace this easy-to-find and much-maligned garden weed, once you learn about creeping Charlie uses and medicinal benefits, and you may decide to stop fighting this useful plant and start eating it!
+Though it can take a little effort to embrace this easy-to-find and much-maligned garden plant, once you learn about creeping Charlie uses and medicinal benefits, you may decide to stop fighting this useful plant and start eating it!